MobilityData/gtfs-realtime-bindings/golang/UPDATING.md

 1. Run the following from the project root folder:

     ```
-    docker build -t gtfs-golang -f golang/Dockerfile .
+    # docker rmi to clean up past image tags
+    # docker build to build the docker image
+    # docker run to copy a (slightly processed) version of the generated code to the host machine
     #   -it to make sure docker run can be killed with ctrl-c
     #   -t uses TTY, which causes linux to include carriage returns, which are stripped using tr
-    docker run -it --rm gtfs-golang cat /lib/gtfs/gtfs-realtime.pb.go | tr -d '\r' > golang/gtfs/gtfs-realtime.pb.go
+    docker rmi gtfs-golang; docker build -t gtfs-golang -f golang/Dockerfile . && docker run -it --rm gtfs-golang cat /lib/gtfs/gtfs-realtime.pb.go | tr -d '\r' > golang/gtfs/gtfs-realtime.pb.go
     ```

 1. Add the license header back to the generated source file.